-Sunday FreakOut: Colts as contenders, Rodgers' dud
+Sunday FreakOut: Steelers solve Brady, Colts rise

 What We’ll Be Talking About This Week

 Every AFC Contender Should Be Rooting Against the Colts: They have out-classed the Texans and now the Cowboys the past two weeks.
 Indy is not guaranteed a playoff spot, but they’ve won six of seven, have Andrew Luck playing at an MVP level, have a budding star back behind a rising young offensive line, and suddenly have a fast, confident young defense that’s rapidly improving.
 On their current trajectory, they’ll be able to play with anyone come January.
+(A few years sooner than expected!)

+Whoa Boy, Chris Boswell: Sunday started with a 32-yard miss in a game the Steelers had to have.
+He redeemed himself with a 48-yarder to stretch the lead to seven late in the fourth quarter.
+Still, he’s now 8-for-15 from beyond 30 yards this season (and that includes a 1-for-1 from beyond 50), which is hard to trust in January.

 Bears Are Your NFC North Champions: That defense continues to be something, and on Sunday they even got an acceptable performance from Mitchell Trubisky.
 If they can play their way into a first-round bye, Chicago would be a nightmare trip for the Rams or Saints.

-The Imminent Death of Aaron Rodgers I Keep Hearing About: Meh, seems like a “not so fast” moment.
+The Imminent Death of Aaron Rodgers I Keep Hearing About: Seems like a “not so fast” moment.
 Rodgers isn’t comfortable with his young receivers, and his knee might not be injured but it’s not 100% healthy.
 His arm talent hasn’t fallen off, and that’s what you look for when you’re talking about decline for a QB.
 An offseason to work with this group and a new outlook on life should do wonders going into 2019.

 • Question or comment?
 Email us at talkback@themmqb.com.